DHTMLX/docs-kanban/docs/api/internal/js_kanban_getstate_method.md

 	columns,
 	cards
 });
-// get the state of Kanban
-const state = board.api.getState();
+// get the StateStore of Kanban const state = board.api.getState();
 console.log(state);
 ~~~

+**Change log:** The method was updated in v1.2